 Glenn Kaino is an artist whose works, often functioning as poetic contradictions, aim to reconcile conflicting ideologies, opposing systems, and strict dichotomies in material and experiential ways.
 In addition to his studio practice, he also operates outside the traditional purview of contemporary art, instigating collaborations with other modes of culture—ranging from tech to music to political organizing.
 He has collaborated on a consciousness-raising body of work with Tommie Smith since 2013.

 Dr. Harry Edwards is Professor Emeritus of Sociology at the University of California, Berkeley.
-He was born in Homer G. Phillips Hospital, St. Louis’s segregated hospital for Black people, and raised in East St. Louis and moved to California, where he organized the Olympic Project for Human Rights, the movement that encouraged Tommie Smith and John Carlos to raise a fist at the 1968 Olympics.
+He was born in Homer G. Phillips Hospital, St. Louis’s segregated hospital for Black people, and raised in East St. Louis before he moved to California.
+There, he organized the Olympic Project for Human Rights, the movement that encouraged Tommie Smith and John Carlos to raise a fist at the 1968 Olympics.
 He is the author of the seminal book The Revolt of the Black Athlete.

 Radio Resistance is co-produced by Michelle Dezember, Director of Learning and Engagement, Wassan Al-Khudhairi, Chief Curator, and Misa Jeffereis, Assistant Curator.
 Sound design and editing by Sean Pierce.